johngodlee/southern_african_befr/README.md

 }
 ```

-* `manuscript/` contins the working copy of the manuscript following revisions by co-authors and reviewers
+* `manuscript/` contains the working copy of the manuscript following revisions by co-authors and reviewers
 * `scripts/` contains R scripts used for analysis
 * `sem_path_diag/` contains .drawio files for the path diagrams for each SEM model
-* `build.sh` is a shell script which runs analysis and copies outputs to the manuscript directory
-* `godlee_2020.pdf` contains the final version of the manuscript prior to acceptance
+* `godlee_2021.pdf` contains the final version of the manuscript prior to acceptance